 Pressure Consideration for HDPE Pipes

-A number of variables determines the hydrostatic pressure capacity of HDPE pipes.
+A number of variables determine the hydrostatic pressure capacity of HDPE pipes.
 Those are

 - The hydrostatic design stress of the HDPE material being used (PE63, PE 80, PE100) for HDPE Pipe Manufacturing.